Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Contract states

 Any Peer can submit a Contract to other Peers.
-This Contract becomes valid when all Peers mentioned in the Contract accept it's content by placing an accept signature.
+This Contract becomes valid when all Peers mentioned in the Contract accept its content by placing an accept signature.

 A Contract becomes invalid when at least one Peer mentioned in de Contract revokes its content.